Tips for completing your OSAP application

 7 things to know to complete your OSAP application

-1. The suggested deadline to apply is June 30.
+1. It is strongly recommended that you apply and submit all of your required documentation by June 30th.
 Apply at osap.gov.on.ca by June 30 to guarantee your funding is disbursed at the beginning of the term.

 2. To apply, you will need: